euribe98/etsylistings/README.md

 ## Installation
 1. Get your own Etsy Api Key at: https://www.etsy.com/developers/documentation/getting_started/register
-2. update the js file and replace 'apiKey' with the value of your api key from step 1.
+2. Update the js file and replace 'apiKey' with the value of your api key from step 1.
+3. Deploy the js file on your website server
-3. create an html doc that calls the js function:  function getlistings(shopname, params, limit, imagesz)
+4. create an html doc or add a code snippet to an existing doc, that calls the js function:  function getlistings(shopname, params, limit, imagesz)
 Example:
 ```html
         <script src="https://ajax.googleapis.com/ajax/libs/jquery/1.12.2/jquery.min.js"></script>